elNino0916/reShut-Legacy/README.md

 > [!CAUTION]
-> Updating from reShut-Legacy to reShut-CLI will no longer be possible without reinstalling reShut-CLI after January 1st, 2025
+> Updating from reShut-Legacy to reShut-CLI is no longer be possible without reinstalling reShut-CLI.
 # reShut CLI
-A repository to support updates for older versions of reShut-Legacy. https://github.com/elnino0916/reShut-CLI
+A repository that supported updates for older versions of reShut-Legacy. https://github.com/elnino0916/reShut-CLI